metosin/compojure-api/README.md

 ## Models

 Compojure-api uses the [Schema](https://github.com/Prismatic/schema)-based modeling, backed up by [ring-swagger](https://github.com/metosin/ring-swagger) for mapping the models int Swagger/JSON Schemas.
-For Map-based schemas, Keyword keys should be used instead of Strings.
+**Note**: for Map-based schemas, Keyword keys should be used instead of Strings.

 Two coercers are available (and automatically selected with smart destructuring): one for json and another for string-based formats (query-parameters & path-parameters).
 See [Ring-Swagger](https://github.com/metosin/ring-swagger#schema-coersion) for more details.

 ### sample schema and coercion

+Compojure-api selects the right coercer and does the coercion behalf of the user, but if one wan't to call the coersion manually, here's a sample:

 ```clojure
 (require '[ring.swagger.schema :refer [coerce!])